zalenix/portaldocs/portal-sdk/templates/top-designpatterns-style-guide.md

 ## Key style items
 * Segoe UI is the standard typeface of the Azure portal
-* "Use sentence case" for headers and labels.
-WE DO NOT USER ALL UPPERCASE
+* Use sentence case for headers and labels.
+DO NOT USE ALL UPPERCASE, IT IS HARD TO READ
 * Use 13px as the smallest font
 * Wrap text at 75 characters per line